 The USS Wolverine and the USS Sable were chosen and became the only fresh water, paddle-wheeled, coal-fired aircraft carriers in the history of the world.
-Author Paul M. Somers shares his collection of vintage photos and a lifetime of research to detail the history of these two great vessels-from their life as cruise ships to their contributions to the war effort and then to their eventual scrapping.
+Author Paul M. Somers shares his collection of vintage photos and a lifetime of research to detail the history of vessels-from their life as cruise ships to their contributions to the war effort and then to their eventual scrapping.

 By Paul M. Somers.
 Published by Arcadia Publishing, 2003.
 Paperback, 128 pages.